-Personalised care and support planning address the holistic needs of an individual, including their care, physical and mental health needs.
+Personalized care and support planning address the holistic needs of an individual, including their care, physical and mental health needs.

-Personalisation is about putting the person at the centre – it means understanding, responding and learning about the whole person, their health condition, their life story, their abilities, interests, culture, wishes, preferences and needs.
+Personalisation is about putting the person at the center – it means understanding, responding and learning about the whole person, their health condition, their life story, their abilities, interests, culture, wishes, preferences and needs.
 It’s about caring enough to find out all these things.

 E-learning can help organisations to improve services, experiences and outcomes for individuals.

 Benefits for organisations using e-learning have long been discussed.
 The advantages over face to face training are clear and established, from printed resources to travel costs but the real advantage is team engagement and the fact that personal development resources are available for them wherever they are and whenever they’re ready to receive it.

 As presenteeism becomes a real challenge for organisations – then training presenteeism actively disengages learners, by taking them away from their work and priorities they are actively occupied with, and attempts to make a change.